WolfOvs/chat/README.md

 ## Gulpfile.js
 Gulpfile has not been modified much.
 Practically on line 1 you are offered an array of SCSS files to compile and that is all there is to it.# chat

+## How to use CHAT

+- First add the Girl with 'ADD TO FRIEND BUTTON'
+- Let's chat with Sophie
+- Try to speak with her...(One suggest, write 'Bien') :)